 Given the course structure, we decided to focus on mainly using classification approaches from the course for this task.
 Our challenge, then was to try to achieve better than 0.9 accuracy for sentiment classification using “older” tools such as Logistic Regression, Multinomial Naïve Bayes, Multi-Layer Perceptron, Random Forests, and SVM.
 Because it would be unlikely that any single classifier would provide 0.9 accuracy on its own, we chose to use an “ensemble” approach, where each classifier would make individual predictions, and then final predications would be made by “majority vote” of the five classifiers.

-The basic approach was to first tokenize and vectorize the reviews, and then to run those trained vectors through their respective classifiers.
+The basic approach was to first tokenize and vectorize the reviews, and then to run those preprocessed vectors through their respective classifiers.
 Once all classifiers made their predictions, then the five sets of predictions were combined via majority vote.

 Since we planned to use an ensemble voting approach for final predictions, we made a conscious decision to develop both vectorizing/tokenizing approaches and classifiers independently.
 This is because voting ensemble approaches work better when the predictions are independent from each other.
 By using separate approaches, this allowed the final predictions to be as independent as possible, given we were all working from the same data.
-This also allowed members of the team to choose classifiers and text processing methods that best met their individual professional needs.
+This also allowed members of the team to choose classifiers and text processing methods that best met their individual coding needs.

 Accordingly, several preprocessing methods were used to tokenize and vectorize the reviews.
 With that said, all shared common steps, including cleaning text, use of stop words, tokenizing and vectorizing.